swaptacular/swpt_accounts/README.rst

 swpt_accounts
 =============

-Swaptacular micro-service that manages user account balances
+Swaptacular service that manages user account balances

+This service implements a generic `messaging protocol`_.
+The ultimate deliverable is a docker image, which is generated from the project's `Dockerfile`_.
+To find out what processes can be spawned from the generated image, see the `entrypoint`_.
+For the available configuration options, see the `docker-compose-all.yml`_ example file.

 .. _`messaging protocol`: protocol.rst

-This micro-service implements a generic `messaging protocol`_.
-Currently it defines several `Dramatiq`_ `actors`_, and emits several types of `events`_.
-Eventually, it should migrate to using `Cap'n Proto`_.
+.. _Dockerfile: Dockerfile

-.. _actors: swpt_accounts/actors.py
+.. _entrypoint: docker/entrypoint.sh
-.. _events: swpt_accounts/events.py
+.. _`docker-compose-all.yml`: docker-compose-all.yml

 How to run it